Step by step guide to purchasing your first home

 Tender (also known as multi offer – this is where the buyer accepts all offers on one day, they will choose the offer with the most appeal to them, decline all offers, or come back with counter offer)

-Negotiation (The most common type of property sales in the market, this is where you can negotiate directly with the sale until you agree on the sale price and conditions.
+Negotiation (The most common type of property sales in the market, this is where you can negotiate directly with the vendor's agent (or vender directly in the case of a private sale) until you agree on the sale price and conditions.

 Private Sale (Similar to negotiation with out the real estate agent involved, instead you will need to work closely with your lawyer to draw up an appropriate sale and purchase agreement.)